Frequently Asked Questions

 What is sponsoredissues.org?

-sponsoredissues.org is a platform that allows GitHub Sponsors donors to assign their donations to specific GitHub issues.
-This gives users voting power over which features and fixes get prioritized, while helping maintainers understand what matters most to their community.
+sponsoredissues.org is a platform that allows GitHub Sponsors donors to assign their donations to specific GitHub issues, in order to vote for which features and fixes get prioritized by the maintainer.

 How is this different from other issue bounty platforms?